pdefusco/Using_CML_MLFlow/README.md

 * Line 9: the Active Experiment Run context is terminated with ```mlflow.end_run()```.

 Experiment Runs must always be terminated before a new Run can be launched for the same Experiment.

+#### Logging Artifacts and Tags

+Experiment Runs allow you to log a rich set of metadata and attachments by adding a few API calls to the Experiment Run context.

+Open "02_Log_Artifacts_Tags.py" and familiarize yourself with the code.

+* Lines 5 - 14: two files named "data/json.json" and "data/features.txt" are created.

 #### API Reference